 Sessions remains locked in the past.

 As for Jeff Sessions, he remains locked in the past as he told reporters on February 27, 2017, "States they can pass the laws they choose.
 I would just say it does remain a violation of federal law to distribute marijuana throughout any place in the United States, whether a state legalizes it or not."
 What Sessions does not say is that President Trump has the power to unilaterally deschedule any drug and take it off the list of controlled substances, and Sessions, as the Attorney General could begin the legislative process to deschedule marijuana, which would inevitably pass, but he has failed to do so because he does not want to do so.
-So marijuana remains illegal based in part on decisions being made by President Donald Trump and his Attorney General, Jeff Sessions.
+So marijuana remains illegal based in part on decisions being made by President Donald Trump and his former Attorney General, Jeff Sessions.

 Without question, marijuana could have been descheduled during President Obama’s administration, but a majority of Americans did not want to legalize marijuana until Obama’s second term, and had Obama, or Attorney General Eric Holder, or Attorney General Loretta Lynch, moved to legalize marijuana, they would have inevitably been accused of doing so not because of the science, but because they were black Americans representing the black community.